EOL/sysopia/README.md

     apt-get update
     apt-get install mysql-server libmysqlclient-dev

 Prepare gems, databases, seed data.
-If mysql is accessible located at your localhost, connected to 127.0.0.1 and has no password for root you can use [config/env.sh][1] file to provide environmental variables.
+If mysql is located at your localhost, connected to 127.0.0.1 and has no password for root you can use [config/env.sh][1] file to provide environmental variables.
 Copy env.sh to your own file and change values if necessary.